reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 }
 ```

 One important principle in React is _local reasoning_: the ability to understand what a component or hook does by looking at its code in isolation.
-Custom hooks should be treated like "black boxes".
-For example, the custom Hook might have used its arguments as dependencies to memoize values inside it:
+Hooks should be treated like "black boxes" when they are called.
+For example, a custom hook might have used its arguments as dependencies to memoize values inside it:

 ```js {4}
 function useIconStyle(icon) {